-Call: SPACE-HADEA Specific conditions Expected EU contribution per project The Commission estimates that an EU contribution of around EUR 10.00 million would allow these outcomes to be addressed appropriately.
+Call: SPACE-HAD EA Specific conditions Specific conditions Expected EU contribution per project The Commission estimates that an EU contribution of around EUR 10.00 million would allow these outcomes to be addressed appropriately.
 Nonetheless, this does not preclude submission and selection of a proposal requesting different amounts.
 Indicative budget The total indicative budget for the topic is EUR 10.00 million.
 Type of Action Research and Innovation Actions Eligibility conditions The conditions are described in General Annex B. The following exceptions apply: If projects use satellite-based earth observation, positioning, navigation and/or related timing data and services, beneficiaries must make use of Copernicus and/or Galileo/EGNOS (other data and services may additionally be used).
 The Joint Research Centre (JRC) may participate as member of the consortium selected for funding.
 Technology Readiness Level Activities are expected to achieve TRL 5-6 by the end of the project.
 The reference TRL definition is the ISO 16290:2013 applicable to the space sector.
 Activities may start at any TRL.
-Procedure The procedure is described in General Annex F. The following exceptions apply: The granting authority can fund a maximum of one project.
-Legal and financial set-up of the Grant Agreements The rules are described in General Annex G. The following exceptions apply: Eligible costs will take the form of a lump sum as defined in the Decision of 7 July 2021 authorising the use of lump sum contributions under the Horizon Europe Programme - the Framework Programme for Research and Innovation (2021-2027) - and in actions under the Research and Training Programme of the European Atomic Energy Community (2021-2025).
-170.
+Procedure The procedure is described in General Annex F. The following exceptions apply: The greating outbority can fund a maximum of one project.
+Legal and The granting authority can fund a maximum of one project.
+The rules are described in General Annex G. The following exceptions financial set-up of apply:

+the Grant Agreements Eligible costs will take the form of a lump sum as defined in the Decision of 7 July 2021 authorising the use of lump sum contributions under the Horizon Europe Programme - the Framework Programme for Research and Innovation (2021-2027) - and in actions under the Research and Training Programme of the European Atomic Energy Community (2021-2025). .